DevCielo/PatternAnalysis-2025/recognition/flan_t5_lora_biolaysumm_47996377/README.md

 **Reference (Ground Truth):**
 > The chest shows a large amount of trapped air.
 There are long-term changes at the top of both lungs.
 The upper back is curved outward.
 There is no sign of air in the space around the lungs.

-**Analysis:** The model correctly identifies key findings but doesn't fully simplify all medical terms (e.g., "apical chronic changes" → "long-term changes at the top of both lungs").
-The model also omitted the final sentence about pneumothorax.
+**Analysis:** The model identifies key findings but doesn't fully simplify medical terms like "apical chronic changes" and omits the final sentence about pneumothorax.

----

 ### Example 2: Central Venous Catheter